pastorryanhayden/blog/source/_posts/2023-08-23-why-your-pastor-has-that-edge.md

 - You can encourage your pastor to go to conferences and fellowships and spend time with likeminded brothers in Christ.
 - You can ensure that your pastor is getting plenty of rest and vacation.
 - Your deacons can do deacon's work, and try to take non-preaching and care responsibilities off of your pastor's plate.
-- You can encourage your pastor's family.
+- You can encourage your pastor's family and extend grace to his children.